hodaya-mironi/Anomaly-detector-web-app/README.md

 <a name="before"></a>
 ## Before Installation
-Before you clone the repository, make sur you have `nodejs` installed in your computer, if it's not installed, Install `nodejs` in the link:
+Before you clone the repository, make sur you have `nodejs` installed in your computer, if it's not installed, install `nodejs` in the link:
 [Download NodeJS](https://nodejs.org/en/download/)

 <a name="inst"></a>